 - Can they do custom integrations?
 What about connectors out of the box?

 This is important.
 You want to make sure that all of your current data can be migrated into your new system, especially when it comes to reporting.
-And, if you opt for a hosted model with your data stored in the cloud, find out what sort of data backup the vendor has in place to make sure your data is always safe.
+And, if you opt for a hosted model with your data stored in the cloud, find out what sort of data backup the vendor has in place to ensure your data is always safe.
 When speaking to a potential vendor about their incident management platform, it’s important to know if:

 - What types of training and support do they provide before, during, and after deployment?

-- Do they have board certified security professionals (CPPs) on staff that can assist you with setting up your software?
+- Do they have board-certified security professionals (CPPs) on staff that can assist you with setting up your incident management software?